lob/litmus/README.md

   * `:min_length` - Specifies the minimum list length.
 Allowed values are non-negative integers.
   * `:max_length` - Specifies the maximum list length.
 Allowed values are non-negative integers.
   * `:length` - Specifies the exact list length.
 Allowed values are non-negative integers.
   * `:type` - Specifies the data type of elements in the list.
-Allowed values are binary or atom.
-Allowed data types are `atom, boolean, number and string`.
+Allowed values are are atoms `:atom, :boolean, :number and :string`.
 Default value is `nil`.
 If `nil`, any element type is allowed in the list.

 ```
 iex> schema = %{